 The Landowner shall notify the Chapter of any problems or issues arising from Recreational Use.

 The Landowner shall allow the Chapter to create a digital map (“shapefile”) of the constructed trails and submit said file to the Vermont Trails & Greenways Council (VTGC) for incorporation into the Vermont Trails System (VTS) database.
+Furthermore, the Landowner agrees to allow the Chapter to make said mapping information publicly available through digital mapping websites such as, but not limited to, Trailforks, Trailhub, and Trailfinder, which shall be managed by the Chapter in coordination with the Landowner.

 OBLIGATIONS OF THE CHAPTER